 That means no full-colour screen, something that has been a welcome and attractive feature of Naim’s recent products, but given that your streamer will be almost exclusively controlled via the app, it’s far from an issue in terms of functionality.
 In fact, you may argue the lack of ancillary electronics can aid the sound; and we’re great fans of the ND5 XS 2’s understated, brushed metal façade regardless.

-Of course there is plenty else built-in for your streaming needs, including Chromecast and Apple AirPlay, Spotify Connect and native support for Tidal with a 90-day trial of its HiFi tier included for each customer, while the streamer can also be used as part of a Naim multi-room network.
+Of course, there is plenty else built-in for your streaming needs, including Chromecast, AirPlay, Spotify Connect and Tidal Connect, while the streamer can also be used as part of a Naim multi-room network.

 Being UPnP enabled, the ND5 XS 2 can stream files up to 32-bit/384kHz from any outboard NAS device or home computer, and it features Naim’s latest network card, which uses low-noise, low-voltage differential signalling to route the digital audio signal.